protieusz/OverLord/README.md

 -OverLord is powered by 2x RP2040 Core - As which you can get from AE.

--QMK code is borrowed from miketronic from Fingerpunch Discord and modified the matrix to fit my OverLord.
+-Shout out to miketronic from Fingerpunch discord for helping me with the QMK coding from his [BR/KN](https://github.com/miketronic/brkn-keyboard) and modifing the matrix to fit my OverLord.
 No suppport will be given since I just copy and paste.

+-Shout to Doesntfazer of KeyboardDweebs.net for proofing reading and sanity checking my PCB schematic.

 -Use M2 brass hot inserts 3.2mm diameter and 4mm length for the M2 screws to secure the case.
 I forgot how long is my M2 screws are but they should be greater than 10mm so estimated around 14.6mm.
 Play around with and buy multiple M2 lenght screws.